Pediatric Sepsis Data Challenge

 Teams can sign up for the challenge here

 Only one form needs to be completed per team.
-Once registered, we will send you a link to the challenge when it's live!
-The challenge launch date is November 4th.
+Once registered, head over to the challenge Github repository to access the data and instructions.

 Questions?
 Contact Charly Huxford.